Ganesh-P03/CO-Project/README.md

 > UI :

-1)Go to release folder and click on wxBits.exe file ( remember only for window's )(Installer  Link is below ) 2)If there is a prompt from Windows security click on runanyway 3)Here you  go-wxBitsapp running!!
+1)Go to release folder and click on wxBits.exe file ( remember only for window's )(Installer  Link is also available )

+2)If there is a prompt from Windows security click on runanyway

+3)Here you  go-wxBitsapp running!!

 > Debugging :

-1)If in anycase , .exe files is not supported in your OS, then click on (.sln) file and build solution in release mode (if wxWidgets installed in your system )
+- If in anycase , .exe files is not supported in your OS, then click on (.sln) file and build solution in release mode (if wxWidgets installed in your system )

 > Stimulator :